WeTransfer/zip_tricks/README.md

 zip_tricks will not receive further updates or support, and will no longer be maintained.
 The story of zip_tricks continues in [zip_kit](https://github.com/julik/zip_kit) which is going to be receiving regular updates and supports all of the zip_tricks functionality (and more).
-Thank you for being part of the community to date!
+Thank you for being part of the zip_tricks community!

 [![Gem Version](https://badge.fury.io/rb/zip_tricks.svg)](https://badge.fury.io/rb/zip_tricks)